nestorpabon/trendpulse/setup.md

 # TrendPulse

-Create a luxury feeling high-end web application, as if you were a senior website designer and software engineer working with startups for an AI-powered Full-Service content creation and marketing app called TACE (Topical Authority Content Engine).
-Do the application website design to match the style of thi site: 'https://ai-content-template.webflow.io/'.
-I want the website to feature the following pages: Homepage, About page, contact us page, and a blog page with 4 blog articles already populated.
+Create a luxury feeling high-end SaaS web application, as if you were a senior website designer and software engineer working with startups for an AI-powered Full-Service content creation and marketing app called TACE (Topical Authority Content Engine).
+This SaaS web application will have a Frontend, and a Backend.
+The Backend will be gated and will stroe user accounts and content in a PostgreSQL database.
+Do the application Frontend website design to match the style of this site: 'https://ai-content-template.webflow.io/'.
+I want the website to feature the following pages: Homepage, About page, contact us page, a blog page with 4 blog articles already populated.
+The nav menu should also have a Register button for none registered users.

 For the homepage I want it to include a hero section with a title, copy, and get started button centred, with a large image underneath showing the product UI using the attached image ‘mockup’.